‘Alaskan Bush People’: ‘Fowl Weather Friends’ (RECAP)

 Gabe doesn’t explain where Raquell’s two children are sleeping.

 Back to Birdy, unfortunately.
 She goes out on a solo deer hunt that, like most of this family’s excursions, is long, boring, fake and bad.
 Birdy’s not simply hunting deer, though.
-She’s hunting for answers to the questions that trouble the very depths of her soul, and crap like that.
+She’s hunting for answers to the questions like how much meat can you get from a deer, that trouble the very depths of her soul, and crap like that.

 Birdy forgot to slather herself in mud to mask her scent, so there’s no way she’s bagging a buck this time.